Steven Severin: Other artists and bands

 During his tenure with Siouxsie and the Banshees, Severin was also involved in records by other bands, often with Banshees connections.
 Altered Images had toured as a support act for Siouxsie and the Banshees and Severin produced their first two singles "Dead Pop Stars" and "A Day's Wait".
 He also produced the majority of the album Happy Birthday (all 1981).
 The only track not produced by him was the title track (which also formed the intro and coda), which became the band's breakthrough hit.
-When the record company realized that "Happy Birthday" had a commercial potential, they asked Martin Rushent to re-record it at the last minute.
+When the record company realised that "Happy Birthday" had a commercial potential, they asked Martin Rushent to re-record it at the last minute.

 In 1982, he produced, and played bass on, the Lydia Lunch EP The Agony Is the Ecstasy and in 1983 co-wrote the song "Torment" with Marc Almond on the latter's LP Torment and Toreros (by Marc and the Mambas).
 In 1985, he produced an EP of the Flowerpot Men, titled Jo's so mean to Josephine which "has become a proto-techno classic".

 The Glove

 Severin's work outside the Banshees, in this period, is however most known for the Glove, his side project with the Cure's (and then current Banshee guitarist) Robert Smith.
+Severin's first studio collaboration with Smith was to co-produce an early version of the Cure's song "Lament" for Flexipop magazine in August 1982.
+They then started to compose material later in 1982.
+Severin played bass with the Cure for a one-off live TV appearance on BBC's Riverside in January 1983, for a rendition of "Siamese Twins" with the strings players of the Venomettes.

+Severin and Smith composed a second block of songs for the Glove in early 1983.
 Severin came up with the name, the title and the blue/yellow sleeve concept.
 This led to the release of the album Blue Sunshine and two attendant singles.
-The album reached number 35 in the UK charts in 1983 and the single "Like an Animal" peaked just outside the UK top 50.
+The album reached number 35 in the UK albums chart in 1983 and the single "Like an Animal" peaked just outside the UK top 50.
 The next single from the album, "Punish Me with Kisses", only just made it into the top 100.
-Though Smith did sing on a few tracks, the featured vocalist is Jeanette Landray – a friend of Banshee drummer Budgie who was at the time involved in progressing a musical relationship with Siouxsie under The Creatures banner.
+Though Smith did sing on a few tracks, the featured vocalist is Jeanette Landray – a friend of Banshee drummer Budgie who was at the time involved in progressing a musical relationship with Siouxsie under the Creatures banner.
 The album is noted for its low-level musical interludes between tracks.

 Musically close enough to the differing Cure and Banshee styles to attract large sections of both sets of fans, the more experimental nature and references to 1960's psychedelia and pop-art also attracted a more eclectic audience.
 The use of keyboards and synthesizers, as well as the inclusion of instrumental only tracks, were also an early pointer to Severin's post Banshee musical output.